juliomrqz/statusfy/docs/guide/theme-customization.md

 # Theme Customization

-The look of Statusfy can be easily updated with a StyleSheet, also you easily can change the logo and icon of your System, among other things.
+The look of Statusfy can be easily updated with a StyleSheet.
+Also, you can easily change the logo and icon of your System, among other things.

 ## Styles